swiftlang/swift/docs/OptimizationTips.rst

   var a : [PhonebookEntry]

-Keep in mind that there is a trade off in between using large value types and reference types.
-In certain cases, the overhead of copying, moving around large value types will outweigh the cost of removing the bridging and retain, release overhead.
+Keep in mind that there is a trade-off between using large value types and using reference types.
+In certain cases, the overhead of copying and moving around large value types will outweigh the cost of removing the bridging and retain/release overhead.

 Advice: Use inplace mutation instead of object-reassignment
 -----------------------------------------------------------

-All standard library containers in Swift are value types that use COW (copy-on-write) [#]_ to perform copies instead of explicitly copies.
+All standard library containers in Swift are value types that use COW (copy-on-write) [#]_ to perform copies instead of explicit copies.
 In many cases this allows the compiler to elide unnecessary copies by retaining the container instead of performing a deep copy.
 This is done by only copying the underlying container if the reference count of the container is greater than 1 and the container is mutated.
 For instance in the following, no copying will occur when ``d`` is assigned to ``c``, but when ``d`` undergoes structural mutation by appending ``2``, ``d`` will be copied and then ``2`` will be appended to ``d``:

 ::